olejorik/AlternatingProjections.jl/docs/src/index.md

 to introduce the projections.
 And here, using the Julia's power of multiple dispatch, we can write teh implementations of projections only for the sets for which we know how to do it.
-This automatically implies the most general implemenataion as this:
+This automatically implies the most general implementation as this:
 ```julia
 function project(x, feasset::FeasibleSet)
     error("Don't know how to project on ", typeof(feasset))